Steve Ashton: Cabinet

 When NDP leader Gary Doer became Premier of Manitoba in October 1999, Ashton was appointed Minister of Highways and Government Services.
 On July 4, 2000, he was charged with administration of the Gaming Control Act; his ministry was renamed as Transportation and Government Services on January 17, 2001.
 Following a cabinet shuffle on September 25, 2002, Ashton became Minister of Conservation (in which capacity he argued for national approval of the Kyoto Accord on climate change).
 On June 25, 2003, he was also made Minister of Labour and Immigration with responsibility for Multiculturalism and administration of the Worker's Compensation Act.

 In 2003, Ashton supported Bill Blaikie's campaign to become leader of the federal NDP.

 Ashton was re-elected in the 2003 election with over 82% of the vote in his constituency.
-On November 4, 2003, he was named as the province's first Minister of Water Stewardship (created after highly publicized water contamination tragedies in Walkerton, Ontario and North Battleford, Saskatchewan).
+On November 4, 2003, he was named as the minister in charge of Manitoba Water Stewardship, a department created after highly publicized water contamination tragedies in Walkerton, Ontario and North Battleford, Saskatchewan.

 Ashton was re-elected in the 2007 provincial election and in September 2007 he was appointed Minister of Intergovernmental Affairs and Minister responsible for the Emergency Measures Organization.

 On September 4, 2009, Ashton announced his candidacy to succeed Gary Doer as leader of the Manitoba NDP in the 2009 leadership election and ran on a platform advocating the party's return to its social justice and labour roots.
 Ashton placed second behind Greg Selinger with 34.2% of the vote.

 Upon Greg Selinger's election as premier, Ashton was made Minister of Infrastructure and Transportation, with the added responsibilities of Emergency Measures and the administration of the Manitoba Lotteries Corporation Act.
-He is also the lead minister for Canada-Manitoba Infrastructure programs.
+He also became the lead minister for Canada-Manitoba Infrastructure programs.

-Ashton resigned from cabinet on December 22, 2014 in order to unsuccessfully challenge Selinger in the 2015 Manitoba NDP leadership election.
+Ashton resigned from cabinet on December 22, 2014 to challenge Selinger in the 2015 Manitoba NDP leadership election, at which he was unsuccessful.

 He returned to cabinet in April 2015 as Minister of Infrastructure and Transportation and Minister responsible for emergency measures.

-Ashton's 35-year streak as a member of the legislature ended on April 19, 2016 when he was defeated by Progressive Conservative candidate Kelly Bindle in the 2016 provincial election.
+After thirty-four and a half years as an MLA, Ashton lost his seat to Progressive Conservative candidate Kelly Bindle in the April 19, 2016, provincial election.

-In 2017, Ashton ran for Manitoba NDP leader losing to Wab Kinew.
+In 2017, Ashton ran for Manitoba NDP leader, losing to Wab Kinew.

 Personal life

-In 1979, Ashton married Hariklia "Hari" Dimitrakopoulou, and the couple have two children, Niki and Alexander.
-Niki is also a politician and is the federal NDP Member of Parliament for the riding of Churchill—Keewatinook Aski, while his son Alexander was elected chairman of the board of trustees for the School District of Mystery Lake.
+In 1979, Ashton married Hariklia "Hari" Dimitrakopoulou; they have two children.
+His daughter, Niki, is also a politician and served as the federal NDP Member of Parliament for the riding of Churchill—Keewatinook Aski, while his son Alexander was elected chairman of the board of trustees for the School District of Mystery Lake.

 Ashton is also Secretary of the Canadian Committee for the Restitution of the Parthenon Marbles, seeking the return of the treasured sculptures from Britain to Greece.
 He speaks Greek, and has written on the political culture of that nation.